-- (1) Due to the uncertainty of the COVID-19 pandemic, base salaries for Mr. Cahill and Mr. Kraft were reduced 10% on March 29, 2020.
-Base salaries for Mr. Cahill and Mr. Kraft were further reduced to a 20% total reduction on April 20, 2020 and Mr. Fagundo's base salary was reduced by 20% on April 20, 2020.
-Base salaries were reinstated to March 28, 2020 amounts on May 31, 2020 based on Company performance. - (2) Represents discretionary bonuses.
-These discretionary bonuses are presented in the table in the year in which the bonuses were earned.
+- (1) These discretionary bonuses are presented in the table in the year in which the bonuses were earned.
 The payments were made in the subsequent year.
-In 2020 and 2021, this reflects bonus payments based upon the LTCI plan for Mr. Fagundo. - (3) The amount included in the "Option Awards" column represents the grant date fair value of options calculated in accordance with FASB ASC Topic 718.
-See Note 13 Stock Based Compensation, to the Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 25, 2021 for additional details.
-In accordance with SEC disclosure rules, the Option Awards column also includes the incremental fair value associated with the modification to the vesting terms of the previously issued options with performance-based vesting.
+In 2020 and 2021, this reflects bonus payments based upon the LTCI plan for Mr. Moore.
+Discretion was exercised by the Board due primarily to (i) certain synergy charges to the operating business; and (ii) the negative impact of COVID-19 making certain of MinuteKey's kiosks inaccessible to customers. - (2) The amount included in the "Option Awards" column represents the grant date fair value of options calculated in accordance with FASB ASC Topic 718.
+See Note 13 - Stock Based Compensation, to the Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 31, 2022 for additional details.
+In accordance with SEC disclosure rules, the Option Awards column for 2021 also includes the incremental fair value associated with the modification to the vesting terms of the previously issued options with performance-based vesting.
 Upon completion of the Business Combination, performance-based vesting conditions of any option granted prior to 2021 were adjusted such that the performance-based portion of the associated option will vest upon certain pre-established stock price hurdles.
-The amount of compensation included in 2021 associated with the modification of vesting terms of options is \$2,266,137 for Mr. Kraft, \$528,717 for Mr. Fagundo, \$1,440,347 for Mr. Ride, and \$1,441,002 for Mr. Seeds.
-See Note 13 Stock Based Compensation, to the Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 25, 2021 for additional details. - (4) Represents earned bonuses for services rendered in each year and paid in the subsequent year based on achievement of performance goals under the performance-based bonus arrangements.
-NEOs did not earn a performance-based bonus in 2021.
-See "Compensation Discussion and Analysis-Short-Term Compensation Elements-Annual Performance-Based Bonuses" above, for additional information
+The amount of compensation included in 2021 associated with the modification of vesting terms of options is \$2,266,137 for Mr. Kraft, \$428,006 for Mr. Murphy, \$211,485 for Mr. Moore, and \$1,440,347 for Mr. Ride.
+See Note 13 - Stock Based Compensation, to the Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 25, 2021 for additional details.

+- (3) Represents earned bonuses for services rendered in each year and paid in the subsequent year based on achievement of performance goals under the performance-based bonus arrangements.
+"Compensation Discussion and Analysis-Short-Term Compensation Elements-Annual Performance-Based Bonuses" above, for additional information. - (4) The amounts in this column for 2022 consist of matching contributions to the Hillman 401(k) plan, car allowance or personal use of a company car, relocation / moving expenses, premiums for group term life insurance, or or other miscellaneous.
+These amounts are detailed below: